MaryamSoltani28/linear-control-2025/Projects/README.md

- Larger projects related to system analysis, controller design, and simulations
+This folder contains **course projects** related to **control system design and analysis**.
+Each project includes:

+✅ Problem definition
+✅ System modeling and block diagrams